oleg-shilo/Temporalio.Graphs/README.md

 This project is an attempt to feel this gap.

 ## Solution
+_Note: this project specifically trargets .NET binding for Temporal._

 `Temporalio.Graphs` is a library (NuGet package) that can be used to generate a complete WF graph by running the WF in the mocked-run mode when all WF activities are mocked and only log the graph steps during the execution.